khaidukova/MS-Sprint-67/README.md

 - MFADM-801 | As an admin, I want to have an option to delete the Fan Moment event
 - MFADM-804 | Show a placeholder if there are no responses
 - MFADM-767 | As an admin, I want to edit automatic push notifications
+- MFADM-784 | As an admin, I want to manage (add/delete) automatic push notifications
 - MFADM-765 | As an admin, I want to send custom push notifications to individual users
 - MFADM-786 | Let the admin select a Won pop-up on Notifications as a destination
 - MFADM-778 | Tweak the name of Text column and add a Subject column to Notifications-Custom